bruel-gabrielsson/TopologyLayer/README.md

 pip install git+https://github.com/bruel-gabrielsson/TopologyLayer.git
 ```

-If you're having issues, see [troubleshooting notes](#troubleshooting-installation) below.
+If you're having issues, see [troubleshooting notes](#troubleshooting-installation) below.  __MacOS__ users will likely need to see this section to set some necessary environment variables.

 ## (Optional) Conda Environment Configuration